kshedden/workshops/dair3/design/design.md

   many cases to refer to things like social attitudes, or skills (e.g. language or math skills) that cannot be simply and directly measured.

-  - A _scale_ is a quantitative value that captures the state of a construct in a single unit.
+  - A _scale_ is a systematic way to quantitatively capture the state of a construct in each unit.
 It is usually formed by aggregating several _items_ that can be measured directly.
 A common scale encountered in studies of human health is the [PHQ-9](https://en.wikipedia.org/wiki/PHQ-9).